aquasecurity/aqua-helm/docs/marketplace/gcp/gke/README.md

 >*A note about Aqua CSP for GCP Marketplace licenses*
 >
->The license issued is specific to the environement.
-As of this writing an Enterprise license will not enable a deplyment via GCP Marketplace or vice versa.
+>The license issued is specific to the environment.
+As of this writing an Enterprise license will not enable a deployment via GCP Marketplace or vice versa.

 ## View logs of the Aqua Command Center